Reason for Residence: Employment

 Do I need to speak any German when I apply?
 I just started it and this language is surely a tongue twister.

 Immigration law does not require any abilities to speak German when applying for a residence permit for employment.
 The same remains when applying for an extension.
 The law for your profession might require you to speak German.
 If this is the case, then this will also be required to prove that your German abilities meet what your professional law requires you to have in order to obtain your residence permit.
 As an example, a psychologist requires C1 German to work as a psychologist in Germany.
 If you are trained psychiatrist and want to work in a publishing house as a lector, then you do not require C1.

 I heard conflicting information.
 Do I need an employment contract or a job offer?
 Do they want to see the wet ink copy?

 This is simple to clarify.
 The law demands a "concrete job offer".
 This simply means an employment contract either signed by your employer alone (aka job offer) or a contract signed by you two.
-This contract is to contain all the stipulations of your assignment, payment, vacation, bonuses, etc. It is also very important to have a clear job description.
+This contract is to contain all the stipulations of your assignment, payment, vacation, bonuses, etc. It is also very important to have a clear and elaborate job description.

 Does the Labor Agency (Bundesagentur für Arbeit) still have to grant the work permit?

 As a rule, the Labor Agency is still to be involved to internally grant the work permission.
 Well, actually nowadays, they do not grant a work permit anymore.
 This is taken care by your residence permit.
 The Labor Agency determines the necessity of employment for the German labor market and whether the contract violates mandatory labor law regulations.
 The general approach is that they want to cut the shortage but make sure that the rules will be followed.